Working with local government

 - Invite council representatives to club functions, being hospitable, asking them to present trophies and, most importantly, show appreciation for the services they provide.

-- Understand the problems that your council is having and help them with issues that affect your club.
-For example, establish a joint committee to examine your sport's development in the district.
+- Understand the challenges that your council faces and help them with issues that affect your club.

 - Offer to assist in coaching and recreation programs of the Council and your state association.